rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

 ```

 This determines the TCP and UPD port that Geth will use for P2P traffic to communicate with other ETH1 nodes.
-If you have a specific setup where the default port 30303 is not available, you can change it here.
+If you have a specific setup where the default port of 30303 is not available, you can change it here.
 :::

 ::: tab Infura